backtrace-labs/umash/README.md

 2. We currently only use incremental and one-shot hashing interfaces.
 If someone needs parallel hashing, we can collaborate to find out what that interface should look like.
-3. A size-optimised implementation could be helpful.
-4. How fast could we go on a GPU?
+3. How fast could we go on a GPU?

 And of course, portability to other C compilers or platforms is interesting.